 Luckily, the tube connects London extremely well.
 So even if you’re staying in central London, and you want to head to a different neighbourhood to shop- you can just jump on the tube and be there in no time.

+First of all, let’s talk about areas of London with lots of (really good) thrifty shops.
 You can go thrifting in London in almost every area of the city.
-However, you are unlikely to find lots of thrift stores in London tourist spots like Oxford Street, Covent Garden or Leicester Square.
+However, you are unlikely to find lots of thrift stores in London tourist spots like Oxford Street, Covent Garden or Leicester Square (although there are still a couple here and there!)

 You will need to head slightly out from central London to find the best thrift stores in London.
-Areas which are less popular with tourists are likely to have more thrift stores.
+Areas which are less popular with tourists and are more residential tend to have more thrift stores.

 However, if you want to stay close to central London, there are still plenty of areas in zone 1 that you can go thrifting.
 Here are some tube stops that you’ll want to take note of if you want to go thrift shopping in zone 1.